 Quite a bit of our business at Star Oilco is fueling back-up generators, emergency water pumps, and other long term off-road diesel storage requirements.
 In the Pacific Northwest, biodiesel blending is required by state laws and you need to take an extra duty of care when storing diesel as a back-up fuel.

 This means that most off-road diesels and heating oils are ultra low sulfur diesel containing a small quantity of biodiesel.
 That means long term storage requires a proactive approach.
 You can’t just hope and wait to see what the fuel begins to look after years of storage.

-Technical advice from a refiner in the Pacific NW to help you with storing diesel fuel.
+Technical advice from Government Fleet Magazine to help you with storing diesel fuel.

 Here is an article from Government Fleet Magazine on the subject which runs through the specifics of long term storage and what causes fuel to degrade when stored.
 Government Fleet Magazine – How to Maintain Stored Diesel Fuel.

 For our customers, we recommend that you check the tank bottom fuel quality on an annual basis to make sure the product looks good.
 If the tank has sat for years and is dark in color (good diesel is bright and transparent – you will notice if it is in bad shape), we recommend pumping the tank out at least partially and replacing with fresh fuel.
 Often you can also hugely improve the quality of the fuel by polishing the fuel.
 Polishing is when you circulate fuel from the bottom of the tank through a pump, filter repeatedly in order to remove any sediment or growth from the fuel, and then place this fuel back in the same tank.